GuestAUser/College/uniCodes/Java/Solved/README.md

-*Also I tested new opensource test kits for programming and project-management on a.i, using projects such as [https://github.com/llvm/llvm-test-suite](https://github.com/llvm/llvm-test-suite) to analyse new ai co-developers, but they still where lacking the sense of optimizing code and using good code practices and I eventually refectored the code to have a better overall user-experience, and also using hashmaps, seperating the tripChallange in two parts after the original code was posted using the a.i assistance on for example, recognizing variable list pattenrs, or other patterns in general that are listed bellow on code notes (this was pure ADHD and for another project i'm developing) [extra-parts];*
+*Also I tested new opensource test kits for programming and project-management on a.i, using projects such as [https://github.com/llvm/llvm-test-suite](https://github.com/llvm/llvm-test-suite) to analyse new ai co-developers, but they still where lacking the sense of optimizing code and using good code practices and I eventually refectored the code to have a better overall user-experience, and also using hashmaps, seperating the tripChallange in two parts after the original code was posted using the a.i assistance on for example, recognizing variable list pattenrs, or other patterns in general like numbers and what is listed bellow on code notes (this was pure ADHD and for another project i'm developing) [extra-parts];*

 ```rust
   code notes: